United Arab Emirates: Government and politics

 Entrance to Qasr Al Watan, the presidential palace in Abu Dhabi.

 The UAE e-Government is the extension of the UAE federal government in its electronic form.
 The UAE's Council of Ministers (مجلس الوزراء) is the chief executive branch of the government presided over by the prime minister.
 The prime minister, who is appointed by the Federal Supreme Council, appoints the ministers.
 The Council of Ministers is made up of 22 members and manages all internal and foreign affairs of the federation under its constitutional and federal law.
 In December 2019, the UAE became the only Arab country, and one of only five countries in the world, to attain gender parity in a national legislative body, with its lower house being 50 percent women.

 The UAE is the only country in the world that has a Ministry of Tolerance, a Ministry of Happiness, and a Ministry of Artificial Intelligence.
 The UAE also has a virtual ministry called the Ministry of Possibilities, designed to find solutions to challenges and improve quality of life.
 The UAE also has a National Youth Council, which is represented in the UAE cabinet by the Minister of Youth.

 The UAE legislative body is the Federal National Council which convenes nationwide elections every four years.
 The FNC consists of 40 members drawn from all the emirates.
 Each emirate is allocated specific seats to ensure full representation.
 Half are appointed by the rulers of the constituent emirates, and the other half are elected by a small percentage of Emirati citizens, currently 33%, hand-picked by the rulers of each emirate.
 By law, the council members have to be equally divided between males and females.
 The FNC is restricted to a largely consultative role.

 The UAE is an authoritarian federal monarchy.
 The UAE has been described as a "tribal autocracy" where the seven constituent monarchies are led by tribal rulers in an autocratic fashion.
 There are no democratically elected institutions, and there is no formal commitment to free speech.
 According to human rights organizations, there are systematic human rights violations, including the torture and forced disappearance of government critics.
 The UAE ranks poorly in freedom indices measuring civil liberties and political rights.
-The UAE has consistently ranked poorly across a number of freedom indices, including being ranked as "Not Free" in Freedom House's annual Freedom in the World report from 1999 to present day, ranks poorly in the annual Reporters without Borders' Press Freedom Index, International IDEA's Global State of Democracy (GSoD) Indices, thew Democracy Tracker, and the Bertelsmann Transformation Index - which describes the UAE as a "moderate monarchy".
+The UAE has consistently ranked poorly across a number of freedom indices, including being ranked as "Not Free" in Freedom House's annual Freedom in the World report from 1999 to present day, ranks poorly in the annual Reporters without Borders' Press Freedom Index, International IDEA's Global State of Democracy (GSoD) Indices, the Democracy Tracker, and the Bertelsmann Transformation Index - which describes the UAE as a "moderate monarchy".
 The country was ranked 91 out of 137 states and is far below the average scoring for development towards a democracy, and is the third least democratic country in the Middle East.
-The country, by all measurements is not democratic, with particular weaknesses in political representation, including inclusive suffrage and credible elections.
+The country by all measurements is not democratic, with particular weaknesses in political representation, including inclusive suffrage and credible elections.